StefanoAnzolut/business-guide/source/integrations/google.rst

 - Click **Allow** if you agree

-Once the plug-in is installed, finish the setup to connect Google Drive with Skribble.
+After installing the plug-in, finish the setup to connect Google Drive with Skribble.
 You’ll need Google Drive admin rights for this.

 - Go to **Google Admin Console**